softprops/goji/README.md

 Please browse the examples directory in this repo for some example applications.

-Basic usage requires a jira host, a `hyper::Client` instance and a flavor of `jira::Credentials` for authorization.
+Basic usage requires a jira host, and a flavor of `jira::Credentials` for authorization.
 For user authenticated requests you'll typically want to use `jira::Credentials::Basic` with your jira username and password.

 Current support api support is limited to search and issue transitioning.